pCYSl5EDgo/create-unitypackage/README.md

 ### Required Inputs

 * `package-path` - Output unitypackage path.
-* `include-files` - Include files&amp;directories.
-This argument should be multi-line content.
-Each line should ends with .meta file extension.
+* `include-files` - A file path which includes .meta files&amp;directories.
+Each line of this file should ends with .meta file extension.
 Do not forget about directories.

 ### Not Required Inputs